Top four places to go snorkeling in Gran Canaria for free!

 What is so special about Amadores?

 Everything!
 We take our Discover Scuba Divers to Amadores for a reason you know!
-Not does Amadores offer one of the calmest and relaxing entries to the water, it is perfect for the whole family as this 800-meter wide beach is bound with fantastic and reasonably priced bars, shops and restaurants!
+Amadores offers one of the calmest and most relaxing entries to the water.
+Amadores Bay is perfect for the whole family as this 800-meter wide beach is home to some fantastic and reasonably priced bars, shops and restaurants!
 It is the perfect place to relax after a long session of snorkelling.

-In addition, the abundance of parking spaces ensure that the beach is easily accessible for everyone, however, make sure you get there early in the morning to guarantee to park, it isn’t called the lover’s beach for nothing.
+In addition, the abundance of parking spaces ensure that the beach is easily accessible for everyone.
+However, make sure you get there early in the morning to guarantee a car parking space, it isn’t called the lover’s beach for nothing.
 Everyone loves it!

 I’m at Amadores but where do I go snorkelling and what will I see?